The Conference offers a platform to a variety of stakeholders in the cocoa and

 ABOUT THE CONFERENCE

+The aim of Chocoa is to stimulate the production and consumption of sustainable cocoa and chocolate.
 Large manufacturers and distributors of chocolate are committing themselves more and more to the principles of sustainable cocoa.
-In 2010 the Dutch Government signed a treaty with large companies aiming for a 100 per cent sustainable cocoa consumption in The Netherlands by 2025.
+In 2010 the Dutch Government signed a voluntary agreement with large companies aiming for a 100 per cent sustainable cocoa consumption in The Netherlands by 2025.
 How far are they with achieving those goals?